MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-gov-cloud.md

 ## Configuration values

-Configuration values for government cloud tenants are listed below.
+Configuration values for government cloud tenants are listed in the table below.
 The default setting is **0**.

 |Cloud|Setting value|
 |:-----|:-----|